What Is the Difference Between Aggravated Assault and Aggravated Battery?

 - If the accused shot someone with a gun

-The two offenses are considered severe, and if you are charged, you can face serious sentencing or penalties.
+Both offenses, battery as well as assault, are considered severe, and if you are charged, you can face serious sentencing or penalties.
 However, an experienced criminal defense attorney can help in your case.
 Hire a skilled misdemeanor lawyer or criminal lawyer to improve your chances in court.

 Aggravated Assault & Battery Charges